Xiang Zhongfa: Rise to power

 During the Northern Expedition, the army of Kuomintang (KMT) took over some parts of Hubei and marched towards Wuhan.
 Xiang and Xu Baihao mobilized workers for strikes against local warlords and set up the labor union of the Hubei province, greatly assisting the KMT army.
 After the CCP headquarters moved to Wuhan, Xiang was elected a member of the CCP Central Committee for his contributions.
 Xiang was then among the most prominent worker activists, along with Su Zhaozheng, Wang Hebo and Deng Pei.

 The CCP-KMT alliance (First United Front) was facing uncertainty with occasional conflicts arising between these two parties.
-Xiang expressed his discontent directly, as compared to the more compromising attitude of then party secretary Chen Duxiu, who didn't attach much importance to worker leaders.
+Xiang expressed his discontent directly, as compared to the more compromising attitude of then party secretary Chen Duxiu, who did not attach much importance to worker leaders.
 The resolute standpoint of Xiang made a great impression on the Comintern, which issued a telegram on July 14, 1927, to denounce the central organs of the CCP, saying there were signs of opportunism in its compromise policy in relation to the KMT, and decreeing that all CCP members should fight against this opportunism.
 The basic task of reform "should make leaders of workers and peasants have decisive influence in the CCP", according to the Comintern.
 This view was more in line with Xiang's hard stance.

 As a result, at the conference of the CCP on August 7, 1927, the CCP fired Chen Duxiu and selected Su and Xiang as interim members of the politburo of the CCP.
 Even so, the CCC's new leadership of Qu Qiubai and Li Weihan was still dominated by intellectuals, contrary to the Comintern's ideals.

 In October 1927, the Comintern asked the CCP to organize a delegation to Moscow to attend the celebration ceremony of 10th anniversary of the October Revolution.
 Many CCP leaders had taken refuge in Guangdong and Hong Kong after the failure of the Nanchang Uprising, and were still there.
 Su and Li Weihan were still on their way from Wuhan to Shanghai.
 This left the CCP central organization in disarray, and Xiang was elected to be the director of the delegation to the Soviet Union.

 On October 15, 1927, Xiang and eight other delegates left for the Soviet Union.
 They reached Moscow in November, and were warmly welcomed by their Russian counterparts.
 Xiang attended a celebration ceremony and several major conferences for joint Comintern and Soviet communist activities, and gave talks on Soviet radio.